limegimlet/learning/_posts/2020-11-19-confinement-2-week-3-a-new-hope.md

 ## Reality check

 Daily Covid deaths have flattened, but have not (yet) begun going down.
-Which is not surprising.
-Most people spend time in hospital or ICU before they unfortunately pass away.
+This is not surprising: most people spend time in hospital or ICU before they pass away.

 {% raw %}<iframe width="100%" height="400" frameborder="0" scrolling="no" src="//plotly.com/~limegimlet/383.embed?showlink=false"></iframe> {% endraw %}